rust-lang/rust/text/0000-epochs.md

 ## The basic idea

-Here's the core idea:

-- An *epoch* represents a major shift in Rust features and idioms.
+- An *epoch* represents a multi-year accumulation of features, improvements, and idiom shifts for Rust.
+It covers the language, core libraries, core tooling, and core documentation.

-- Epochs are named by the year in which they are introduced, but we do not expect a new epoch every year.
-(At the outset, one epoch every two years is more likely; see the next section for more.)
+- Epochs are named by the year in which they are introduced, which we expect to happen every two or three years.

 - Each **crate** declares an epoch in its `Cargo.toml` (or, if not, is assumed to have epoch 2015, coinciding with Rust 1.0): `epoch = "2018"`.
 Thus, new